Applications for the new HRDC cycle open May 30, 2022.

 For any questions concerning MyResearchProposal passwords or system issues, please contact firstname.lastname@example.org.

-You must be affiliated with Duke University to participate in this course.
+You must be affiliated with Duke University or North Carolina Central University (NCCU) to participate in this course.
 Acceptance to the HDRC program will be determined by the course directors based on capacity and the applicant's rationale for taking the course.

 We have developed a curriculum to raise awareness about health disparities research among junior investigators and to teach the skills required to incorporate principles of disparities research into their particular areas of research focus.
 Although this curriculum focuses primarily on racial and ethnic disparities, the principles, methods, and examples will be broadly applicable to other disparities (e.g., gender).